byte4RR4Y/nmcli-kodi-addon/README.md

-# nmcli AddOn v1.0.0
+# nmcli AddOn v1.1.0
-this is the preview of a kodi networkmanager addon
+this is the beta version of a kodi networkmanager addon

 i work with a debian linux and kodi nexus